 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Estell Manor - Dorothy has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Estell Manor - Dorothy has few renters and college students.
 But the biggest reason it is quieter in Estell Manor - Dorothy than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Estell Manor - Dorothy may be for you.

-Estell Manor - Dorothy is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Estell Manor - Dorothy is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Estell Manor - Dorothy citizens is a little higher than the average for US cities and towns: 23.07% of adults in Estell Manor - Dorothy have at least a bachelor's degree.
+The population of Estell Manor - Dorothy overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Estell Manor - Dorothy, 23.07% have at least a bachelor's degree.